featurist/hyperdom/readme.md

 There are two types of components in Hyperdom, with the only difference being where they store their state.
 The first type, and by far the most common, are **model components** and store their state in the model, or quite often, they _are_ the model.
 The point of **model components** is that the lifetime of their state is completely independent of whether those components are rendered or not.
 With **model components** the application is entirely in control of its state.

-The other type are **view components** and keep their state in the view only, this means that if the component dissapears from view, the state is lost and you'll have to rebuild it again when the component comes back into view.
+The other type are **view components** and keep their state in the view only, this means that if the component disappears from view, the state is lost and you'll have to rebuild it again when the component comes back into view.
 This is advantageous for some types of UI components that need to store state as the user interacts with them, like menus or tabs for example, but don't really affect the underlying model or state of the application itself.

 Nevertheless, the API for view and model components is almost entirely the same.
 They both respond to the same rendering cycle events and have the same rendering and caching logic.